kubecost/docs/long-term-storage-aws.md

 ```
 **Note:** given that this is yaml, it requires this specific indention.

-## Attach IAM role to Service Account Method
+## <a name="attach-role"></a>Attach IAM role to Service Account Method

 Instead of using a secret key in a file, many will want to use this method.

-attach the policy to the Thanos pods service accounts.
+Attach the policy to the Thanos pods service accounts.
 Your `object-store.yaml` should follow the format below when using this option, which does not contain the secret_key and access_key fields.

 ```
 type: S3